How To Inlay Stone Into Wood With Epoxy Resin

 Because I wanted sharp boundaries for each shape, I used modeling clay wrapped with plastic wrap to block areas where I did not want the resin to go.
 Once I had the stones in place, I poured epoxy over the rocks to seal the stones in place.
 I used the Resin Obsession super clear resin and added colored glitter to match the stones to add sparkle to the design.

 Like this post?
-You may be interested in 3 EASY Steps to Making the Perfect Valentine's Day Wreath
+You may be interested in How to Make: UV Resin Earrings

 I let the resin cure in each area before moving on to the next area and stone color.